tmux-plugins/tmux-sensible/README.md

 ### Key bindings

     # easier and faster switching between next/prev window
-    bind C-p previous-window
+    bind -r C-p previous-window
-    bind C-n next-window
+    bind -r C-n next-window

 Above bindings enhance the default `prefix + p` and `prefix + n` bindings by allowing you to hold `Ctrl` and repeat `a + p`/`a + n` (if your prefix is `C-a`), which is a lot quicker.
+They are also repeatable so you can type your prefix, hold `Ctrl` and continuously type `n` or `p` to move between windows.

     # source .tmux.conf as suggested in `man tmux`
     bind R source-file '~/.tmux.conf'